SpexGuy/CS559Project2/CS559Project2/README.txt

 SPLINE EDITOR:
 The head of the rocket uses a spine to create a surface of revolution that will replace the head.
 There is five movable points, the middle points can be rotated, moved, and scaled.
-The top and bottom points can be rotated.
+The top and bottom points can be scaled.